PennyLaneAI/pennylane-lightning/README.rst

     $ cd pennylane-lightning
     $ pip install -e .

+Note that subsequent calls to ``pip install -e .`` will use cached binaries stored in the ``build`` folder.
+Run ``make clean`` if you would like to recompile.

-The following dependencies are required:
+The following dependencies are required to install PennyLane-Lightning:

 * A C++ compiler, such as ``g++``, ``clang``, or ``MSVC``.
 * `Eigen3 <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ - a C++ header library for linear algebra.